-The 2013 Belfast Poetry Festival is pleased to present various workshops during the morning and afternoon of Saturday, October 19.
-All workshops are $25 per person, and preregistration is required, as attendance is limited.
-To register, please send a check for $25, made payable to “City of Belfast,” to:
+The 2013 Belfast Poetry Festival was pleased to present various workshops during the morning and afternoon of Saturday, October 19.

 (Riot, by Gwendolyn Brooks; A Centenary Ode: Inscribed to Little Crow, Leader of the Sioux Rebellion in Minnesota, 1862, by James Wright)

 Joel Lipman | 10-11:30 am Belfast Free Library, 3rd Fl Conf Rm

 In our morning workshop we’ll closely and creatively read and spontaneously write in response to two lesser-known poems by 20th Century master poets Gwendolyn Brooks and James Wright, discovering fertile inspiration in each poem’s emotive and inventive language, conceptual structure, themes, social vision and concretely specific allusions.
 Poems and prompts provided.